 - Jet Set Radio - This game is so fun and addictive

 - Sonic Adventure 2 – I know it sounds corny to say, but I really enjoyed this title

 The dreamcast did not offer the library any of the Need for Speed or Gran Turismo titles.
-It did however counter with it’s own Sega GT Series.
-The formula 1 games where also popular and lets not forget about the above-mentioned Crazy Taxi series and Hydro Thunder.
+It did however counter with its own Sega GT Series.
+The formula 1 games were also popular, and let's not forget about the above-mentioned Crazy Taxi series.
+But my top 5 has to be:

 The dreamcast was surely an extraordinary gaming console.
 Which was very groundbreaking with hosting online-gaming servers.
-When you look back at any console and examine the library of rpg games and fighters the dreamcast is certainly a retro console with games for all.
-If you’ve never picked up a dreamcast they can be purchase relatively cheap and can create hours of enjoyment for all.
+When you look back at any console and examine the library of rpg games and fighters, the dreamcast is a great console with games for all.
+If you've never picked up a dreamcast they can be purchase relatively cheap and can create hours of enjoyment for all.